grafana/grafana/docs/sources/administration/planning-iam-strategy/index.md

 Available in [Grafana Enterprise]({{< relref "../../../introduction/grafana-enterprise" >}}) and [Grafana Cloud](/docs/grafana-cloud/).
 {{% /admonition %}}

-If you feel that the basic organization and server administrator roles are too limiting, it may be beneficial to employ RBAC.
+If you think that the basic organization and server administrator roles are too limiting, it might be beneficial to employ role-based access control (RBAC).
 RBAC is a flexible approach to managing user access to Grafana resources, including users, data sources, and reports.
 It enables easy granting, changing, and revoking of read and write access for users.

 RBAC comes with pre-defined roles, such as data source writer, which allows updating, reading, or querying all data sources.